kono0514/eventually/docs/installation.md

 > **NOTICE:** This package supports [illuminate/database](https://packagist.org/packages/illuminate/database) from version **5.4** onward.

 # Model setup
-By using the `Altek\Eventually\Eventually` trait on an Eloquent model, all the pivot event functionality becomes available.
+By using the `Altek\Eventually\Eventually` trait on an Eloquent model, the new pivot events become available.

 ## Example
 ```php